MDU-C2/TRIDENT-2021/trident_software/testing/README.md

 ## Usage
 For unit testing:
 1. Navigate to TRIDENT-2021/trident_software/testing/unit_tests
 2. Run `bash start_all.sh`, which will run each unit test sequentially.
-Alternatively, run a specific unit test with the following command: `launch_test path/to/launch_file`.
+Alternatively, run a specific unit test with the following command: `launch_test path/to/unit_test_launch_file`.

 For integration testing:
 1. [Build the ros1_bridge](https://github.com/ProjectMDH/TRIDENT-2021/tree/dev/trident_software#building-the-ros1_bridge)
 2. Navigate to TRIDENT-2021/trident_software/testing/integration_tests
-3. Run `bash start_all.sh` to run each integration test for both Athena and Naiad.
-Alternatively, run only Athena or Naiad with `bash start_sim_athena.sh` or `bash start_sim_naiad.sh`.
+3. Run `bash start_all.sh`, which will start the simulation and run through each integration test.
+Alternatively, run `bash start_sim_athena.sh` or `bash start_sim_naiad.sh` to start up the simulation with only Athena or Naiad.
+Then open a new terminal, source ROS 2, and run `launch_test path/to/integration_test_launch_file`.